mgziminsky/allaerris/ROADMAP.md

 - Allow selective updates by passing project ids
 - Add option to immediately apply updates, or prompt to apply when not specified
 - Cache management commands
+- Support cache bypass and/or force redownload during profile apply